 PEEP SHOW – Installation of three “peep show” booths, video interviews and projections of appropriated pornography

 The first section of my installation is inspired by the lobby and peep show booths of the Lusty Lady in San Francisco where I had my first experience with sex work.
-There will be a counter, manned by a gallery sitter, who will act as the attendant for the space, making sure that the patrons can get correct change for the booths.
+The hallway outside the installation acts as the lobby, with the neon sign as signifier and signal of what is to come.

 Viewers can then move behind the curtain to the second installation: